Kadam virus

-The Kadam virus (or KAD, strain MP6640) is a tick-borne Flavivirus.
+Kadam virus (or KAD, strain MP6640) is a tick-borne flavivirus belonging to the genus Orthoflavivirus.

 Located

 The virus was first isolated by the Uganda Virus Research Institute in Entebbe, Uganda, after samples were taken from cattle in Karamoja in 1967.
 The viruses were usually only found from Rhipicephalus and Amblyomma ticks around Kenya and Uganda infecting cattle and humans.